 Contact Paper Picks to Cover Ugly Cabinets

 My kitchen, though, needs some love.
 Yes, my kitchen is functional.
 The tile contractor that the landlord hired did a good job installing the kitchen floor.
 The plumbing (mostly) is hassle free; I've only had to call a New York City plumber in once.
-Despite all that I have to be grateful for, I have some of the ugliest cabinets you can imagine, which is a bummer since it is otherwise a great kitchen.
+Yet despite all that I have to be grateful for, I have some of the ugliest cabinets you can imagine, which is a bummer since it is otherwise a great kitchen.

 The cabinets are functional, but the doors are ugly.
 It's a rental, so I am hesitant to spend money to replace the cabinet doors.
 If a whole bunch of pretty cabinet doors just fell in my lap, I would install them and paint them.
 However, that hasn't happened.
 The cabinet facing is white laminate, which is peeling and stained.
 It has chipped in some places, and the fiberboard or whatever is under it shows through.
 The cabinet doors are heinous.